Summer 2018 Washington DC Program

 The Pepperdine School of Public Policy launched of a Washington, DC Policy Scholars Program—an exclusive full-tuition scholarship, 3-unit class—where accepted students learn from top policy academics and practitioners about the role faith has played and continues to in American domestic and foreign policy.
-This four-week seminar will accommodate just 20 qualified students, and will be hosted at Pepperdine's Washington, DC campus located just a few blocks from the White House and Foggy Bottom Metro Station.
-Upon completion of the program, scholars will be receive a participation certificate from the School of Public Policy, and may use the credits at their home undergraduate institution (if enrolled) or towards future enrollment at Pepperdine's School of Public Policy.
+This program is a four-week seminar to accommodate 20 qualified students, and is hosted at Pepperdine's Washington, DC Campus located just a few blocks from the White House and Foggy Bottom Metro Station.
+Upon completion of the program, scholars receive a participation certificate, and may use the credits at their home undergraduate institution (if enrolled) or towards future enrollment at Pepperdine's School of Public Policy.

 American Gospel: The Role of Religion in US Domestic and Foreign Policy